opendcs/opendcs/docs/source/resevap-computation.rst

 these computations will be unreliable.
 General guidance provided here is reservoirs with a flushing time less than 30 days will violate the assumption of laterally homogeneity, and therefore the vertical temperature profile computations should only be applied for reservoirs with a flushing time greater than 30 days.

-Based on this assumption, vertical transfer of heat is modeled first by assuming stable reservoir stratification, accounting for diffusion of heat, and then accounting for any convective or turbulent mixing that occurs in the reservoir profile.
+Based on this assumption, vertical transfer of heat is modeled by first by assuming stable reservoir stratification, accounting for diffusion of heat, and then accounting for any convective or turbulent mixing that occurs in the reservoir profile.
 Vertical diffusion of heat within a one-dimensional reservoir is governed by the equation below :ref:`(Hondzo and Stefan 1993) <References>`:

 :math:`\dfrac{dT_{w}}{dt} = \dfrac{1}{A}\dfrac{d}{dz}\left( K_{z}A\dfrac{dT_{w}}{dz} \right) + \
 \dfrac{I_{z}}{\rho_{w}c_{p}}`